-- 3. In order to improve the access of all students and to encourage participation in higher education, an amount up to 50% of all registration fee increases, net the amounts distributed to other fee categories, will be dedicated to student financial assistance.
-The guidelines for use of these funds are specified in Title 4, Chapter 18, Section 17.
-(B/R 10/06) - 4.
+- c.
+Non-resident students enrolled exclusively in distance education courses will, in addition to registration fees, pay a tuition charge equaling the registration fees times 50 percent.
+The tuition charge will be assessed only to non-resident students who are residing outside of Nevada during the semester in which enrollment in the distance education course(s) occurs. - 3.
+In order to improve the access of all students and to encourage participation in higher education, an amount equal to at least 10 percent of the total registration fee at the community colleges (lower division only) and at least 15 percent of the total registration fee for all other institutions including upper-division at the community colleges, net the amounts distributed to other fee categories, will be dedicated to student financial assistance.
+These percentages are target amounts that must be achieved by academic year 2022-23. - 4.
 If desired, NSHE institutions may implement tuition incentives in order to further the goals of the NSHE Master Plan and institutional strategic plans.
 Among the purposes of such incentives, if implemented, would be to increase student access, improve efficiencies in enrollment management and space utilization, and enhance time-to-degree objectives.
 The decision for adopting a tuition incentive rests with the Board of Regents upon recommendation of the institution President and the Chancellor.
-The institution must absorb the costs internally in the event there is no state support for such incentives.
-(B/R 3/04) - 5.
+The institution must absorb the costs internally in the event there is no state support for such incentives. - 5.
 The Board of Regents shall establish tuition rates for resident and non-resident students in the School of Medicine at the University of Nevada, Reno, and other fees to be assessed all students in the School of Medicine at the University of Nevada, Reno.
 In establishing such rates and fees, the Board recognizes that both the students and the citizens of the State of Nevada share in the benefits of a medical education and, therefore, both students and the state should contribute appropriately to support high quality instructional programs.
-Further, the Board reaffirms its commitment to equal access to its programs regardless of a student's financial circumstances, and therefore shall establish tuition rates and fees at such level as to encourage participation in a medical education.
-(B/R 5/93) - 6.
-On a biennial basis, in the Spring of every even numbered year, the President of the University of Nevada, Reno or his designee will chair a university committee composed of the Dean, School of Medicine, School of Medicine student government representatives, University of Nevada, Reno, administrative officers, and a representative from the Chancellor's Office.
+Further, the Board reaffirms its commitment to equal access to its programs regardless of a student's financial circumstances, and therefore shall establish tuition rates and fees at such level as to encourage participation in a medical education. - 6.
+On a biennial basis, in the Spring of every even numbered year, the President of the University of Nevada, Reno or his designee will chair a university committee composed of the Dean of the School of Medicine; School of Medicine student government representatives; University of Nevada, Reno, administrative officers; and a representative from the Chancellor's Office.
 The committee will gather and review data and make recommendations to the Chancellor and the Board on an appropriate level of tuition and fees to be assessed all students in the University of Nevada School of Medicine.
 The recommendation of this committee will be presented to the Board of Regents for its consideration and action.
-(B/R 3/10)